After you finish using your pressure washer for the last time of the year, it's common to put it away without doing any maintenance on it.

 Of course, because it's used for cleaning tough things like mud, mold, grime, and graffiti, it's bound to take a heck of a beating on the job.

-In order to get several years of service out of it, you'll need to follow a few maintenance procedures before and after use.
+If you want to get several years of service out of it, you'll need to remember to follow maintenance procedures before and after use.

 By following these steps, you'll be sure to get many more seasons out of your unit.